 To keep livestock and poultry healthy and also to protect them from a number of deathly epidemic diseases, the Department has formed a network of veterinary services such as Hospitals, Dispensaries and Veterinary Aid Centers throughout the State for treatment and control of diseases.
-During 2018-19, there were in all 1 - veterinary hospital, 109 - veterinary dispensaries and 34 - Aid Centers) dispensaries functioning in the State.
-The trend of the extent of work done by these institutions is given in Table No. 5(g) of Part II.
+During 2018-19, 1 Veterinary hospital, 109 Veterinary dispensaries and 34 Aid Centers dispensaries were functioning in the State.
+The trend of the extent of work done by these institutions is given in Table No. 5(h) of Part II.